evan3334/node-itunes-library/README.md

 - `genre` - Genre of the track
 - `kind` - string with the type of the audio file, all the ones I've seen have been of the form "AAC Audio File"
 - `location` - File (`file://`) URI with the absolute location of the audio file on disk.

+##### `Playlist`
+Class to represent a playlist in the iTunes library.

+All instances of this class will always have the following properties.
+Some of these properties may be undefined, please check before using them. **As with the `Track` class, the function or meaning of some of these in context may be unknown.**
+- `master` - Will be true if the playlist is the "master" playlist.
+Only the "Library" playlist seems to have this set to `true`; it seems that iTunes stores a playlist with every song in the library in it and marks that playlist as the "master" playlist.
+- `playlist_id` - The ID of the playlist
+- `playlist_persistent_id` - some other form of ID for the playlist, it's possible that `playlist_id` could change for the same playlist
+- `all_items` - Unknown purpose.
+Seems to be `true` for every playlist I've come across.
+- `visible` - Whether or not the playlist is visible to a user in the iTunes interface.
+Is usually `undefined`, except if explicitly defined `false`.
+Only seen in use with the "Library" master playlist.
+- `name` - The name of the playlist.
+- `playlist_items` - Array containing the items in the playlist. **Please note: this array only contains objects with a `track_id` property and no other data.
+If you want to get playlist items, it's recommended to use the `getPlaylistItems()` function instead - see below.**
+- `distinguished_kind` - Unknown purpose.
+Seems to be some kind of number.
+- `music` - Appears to be `true` if the playlist contains music and `undefined` otherwise.
+- `smart_info` - Some data in a mystery format relating to iTunes' "smart playlists".
+If defined, will be a `Buffer` object (in an iTunes XML file, this data is represented in Base64.)
+- `smart_criteria` - More data relating to smart playlists.
+Will also be a `Buffer` object if defined.
+- `movies` - Appears to be `true` if the playlist contains movies and `undefined` otherwise.
+- `tv_shows` - Appears to be `true` if the playlist contains TV shows and `undefined` otherwise.
+- `podcasts` - Appears to be `true` if the playlist contains podcasts and `undefined` otherwise.
+- `itunesu` - Unknown purpose.
+- `audiobooks` - Appears to be `true` if the playlist contains audiobooks and `undefined` otherwise.
+- `books` - Appears to be `true` if the playlist contains books and `undefined` otherwise.
+###### Functions
+###### `getPlaylistItems(full_data)`
+Will return a Promise.
+When fulfilled, will pass an array of `Playlist` classes if `full_data` is `true` or not passed.
+If `full_data` is explicitly defined as `false`, the Promise will simply be passed only playlist IDs, same as the contents of `playlist_items`.

 #### Functions:
 ##### `open(filePath)`
 Opens an itunes library XML file.
 Returns a promise, which fulfills when parsing is complete and passes no arguments, and rejects if any error is encountered during the parsing process.
 This error will be passed to a function in `catch()`.